 2.5 Hydraulic considerations are also there which may affect the minimum flow at which centrifugal pump may be permitted to operate.
 A correlation has been developed between operation at low flows and the appearance of hydraulic pulsations both in the suction andin the discharge of centrifugal impellers.
 It has been found out that these pulsations are caused by the development of an internal recirculation at the inlet and discharge of an impeller at flows below the volume rate of flow at best efficiency.
 Recommendations of the pump manufacturer about minimum flows, dictated by hydraulic considerations should be followed.
 Refer Fig. 2 showing a typical recommended operating range which may differ case to case.

 2.6 If the service conditions call for a pump to operate at shut off or extremely low flows, means should be provided to prevent pump operation below minimum permissible flows regardless of whether the discharge valve or check valve is closed.
 This is accomplished by installing a bypass flow to the desired volume.
-When the differential pressure to be broken down by the orifice is relatively low, a single drilled orifice in a 75 to 150 mm stainless steel rod may be used.
+When the differential pressure to be broken down by the orifice is relatively low, a single drilled orifice in a 75 mm to 150 mm stainless steel rod may be used.
 An elbow should never be located too close to an orifice.
 The pipe plug at the end of the coupling should be made of stainless steel.

 3 PRIMING